What You Should Know About Plant-Based Diets

 You’ll also need to get adequate calcium and vitamin D in your diet to ensure healthy bones.
 This won’t be difficult if you:

-To start on a plant-based diet, keep it simple.
-Begin by cutting out one animal product at a time.
+“To start your plant-based diet, keep it simple.
+Begin by cutting out one animal product at a time,” Patton says.

-Be sure to include all four food groups at each meal — plant protein, fruit, vegetables and whole grain — as shown in the sample menu below:
+Be sure to include all four food groups at each meal — plant protein, fruit, vegetables and whole grain — as shown in the following sample menu.